IESE Insight

 One tool, four variables

-These four public, objective indicators — two international and two national, albeit largely determined by the global economic context — allow analysts to objectify and quantify the existing level of economic uncertainty.
-Published monthly from January 2011, the index aims to help companies, individuals, governments and the media in their decision-making processes.
+These four indicators — two international and two national, albeit largely determined by the global economic context — allow analysts to objectify and quantify the existing level of economic uncertainty.
+Published since January 2011, the index aims to help companies, individuals, governments and the media in their decision-making processes.

 Uncertainty and volatility

 The index reflects the volatility of its constituent variables.
-This volatility is significantly higher with respect to the price of Brent crude (up to 5.5 percent) and the IBEX 35 (up to 4.5 percent) than it is with the dollar/euro exchange rate (between 0.5 and 1 percent) and 10-year Spanish government bonds (under 1 percent), although the four indicators show a common pattern in terms of the long-term trend.
+This volatility is significantly higher with respect to the price of Brent crude and the IBEX35 than it is with the dollar/euro exchange rate and 10-year Spanish government bonds, although the four indicators show a common pattern in terms of the long-term trend.

-In general, when the four constituent variables are taken independently, the index shows greater ups and downs at the start and end of the decade, and more moderate fluctuations between 2004 and 2007, although the price of oil also experienced some significant variations during that period.
+In general, when the four constituent variables are taken independently, the index shows greater ups and downs at the start of the 2000s, with more moderate fluctuations between 2004 and 2007, although the price of oil also experienced some significant variations during that period.

-The fourth component — return on 10-year Spanish government bonds — reveals a high degree of uncertainty, although the peak value was reported in November 2010 when speculation about European Union intervention in the Spanish economy reached fever pitch.
+The fourth component — return on 10-year Spanish government bonds — reveals a high degree of uncertainty, although the peak value was reported in November 2010 when speculation about EU intervention in the Spanish economy reached fever pitch.

 A decade of ups and downs

-Looking at the data from the period between January 2000 and July 2010, we can see exactly how rises in the indicator have coincided with critical events from an economic or financial standpoint and with recessionary times like the present.
+Looking at the data between January 2000 and July 2010, we can see exactly how rises in the indicator have coincided with critical events from an economic or financial standpoint and with recessionary times.

 Between 2000 and 2003, for example, the rate fluctuated between 100 and 150, reflecting the relatively high levels of uncertainty spawned by the dot-com crisis, the September 11, 2001, terrorist attacks, and the Enron and WorldCom scandals.